samuel-weinstein-cs/evently/README.md

 # Evently
 ![Cheetah](https://i.imgflip.com/3mb4ww.jpg)
 ## Overview:
-Eventify is a platform for creating, finding and sharing events in your local communities in various categories.
-People can use Eventify to find new events happening around them, create events and meet people who have similar passions.
+Evently is a platform for creating, finding and sharing events in your local communities in various categories.
+People can use Evently to find new events happening around them, create events and meet people who have similar passions.
 ### Team Members
 - Richard Moebus
 - Sam Weinstein - Git Царь